brettyukino9/Netflix-Prize-Data-Ensemble/README.md

 CSC_522_Project_Preprocessing.ipynb - To Download the dataset from the UCI repository and aggregate the text files into the dataset

+CSC_522_knn_recommendation.ipynb - A KNN based recommendation system built from the dataset.

 Movie Titles Cleanup.py - Script to preprocess the movie title data set

 Netflix Data Cleanup.py - Original Script to turn the Kaggle text files into a csv